Expert dental care in Thailand, coordinated for you

 • Best for: cases needing only a few millimetres of additional height with adequate existing bone

-Sinus Lift Techniques Used in Thailand
+Sinus Lift Techniques

 The two sinus lift techniques differ significantly in invasiveness, recovery, and the clinical situations they suit.
 Here is how they compare.

-Lateral Window Approach — Step by Step
+Lateral Window Approach, Step by Step

 An incision exposes the lateral wall of the maxilla.
 A small bony window is created using a piezoelectric instrument or a round bur.
 The sinus membrane is elevated using specialised curettes.
 Graft material fills the space.
 A membrane covers the window and the tissue is sutured closed.